ChiralBehaviors/Service-Location-Service/README.md

     mvn clean install

 Note that you still need implmentations of this API ;)  This project only provides the API and framework, not the underlying implementation.
+For an implementation that is robust, distributed and in general awesome, see my [Nexus service discovery](https://github.com/Hellblazer/Nexus) project.

 See the [project wiki](https://github.com/Hellblazer/Service-Location-Service/wiki) for design and usage.